Cross Colours: Cross Colours philosophy

 Cross Colours pushes the message, "Clothing Without Prejudice", a slogan that appears on every garment.
 Since they were primarily targeting African-American youth they wanted to inspire them with positive messages like "Stop D Violence" and "Educate 2 Elevate".

 Product

 Cross Colours is one of the first companies to make urban gear fashionable.
 It set out to harness the hip-hop craze with a line of street-inspired fashions for young men.
 Its products are sold by more than 3,000 retail outlets.

 The hype started with affordable brightly colored T-shirts, jackets and caps, each accompanied by messages like "Stop D Violence" and "Educate 2 Elevate."
 Hip teenagers latched onto the stuff, which soon showed up on the backs of rappers and sitcom stars.

 Distribution

-Cross Colours was relaunched in the USA for Spring/Summer 2014.
-The collection is available at retailers such as Jimmy Jazz, DTLR, Sheikh Shoes, Zumiez, and Dr. Jays.
+Cross Colours was relaunched in the US for Spring/Summer 2014.
+The collection is available at retailers such as Jimmy Jazz, DTLR, Sheikh Shoes, Zumiez, and Nordstrom.